What Are the Causes of Asthma?

 Genetics also have a role in whether a person develops asthma or not.
 If you have a family history of asthma, you are more likely to have asthma than someone who doesn’t have a parent with the condition.

 While there are risk factors associated with asthma that you can’t change, such as genetics or your gender, there are some things that you can do something about.
-Asthma has a number of ‘triggers’, which are things that set off the symptoms of asthma or make existing symptoms worse.
+There are a number of ‘asthma triggers’, which are things that set off the symptoms of asthma or make existing symptoms worse.
 There may be a number of triggers that irritate the airways and cause asthma and it can be tricky to work out exactly what is causing the symptoms.

 In many cases, asthma is triggered by a substance you are allergic to, such as: